frabjous/jhap-templates/documentation/typesetting_guide.md

 If preferred, or if pandoc doesn't handle something correctly, the "smart" characters can be used directly in the markdown as well.
 The relevant characters are available from the unicode character insertion widget (`Alt-u`) in OGE.

-Citeproc automatically uses en-dashes in citations and bibliography page ranges.
-It is not necessary to use en-dashes in bibliographic fields, or in the markdown citations.
-Hyphens will do.
+Citeproc automatically uses en-dashes in citations and bibliography page ranges, so hyphens are usually fine in markdown citations and CSL bibliographic records.
+There are exceptions if the citation has more than just a page range.
+E.g., `[@someone, 12-13]` is fine, but `[@someone, preface 12-13]` should be changed to `[@someone, preface 12--13]`.

 ## Using the correct unicode characters